Careers/Employment

 Media planner

-If you are interested in pursuing an international business career, GISMA and Grenoble Ecole de Management jointly offer the Master in International Business.
+If you are interested in pursuing an international business career, Gisma University of Applied Sciences offer the MSc in International Business Management.

 GISMA’s mission is to empower management professionals to respond to the special challenges and stringent demands of today’s highly global business environment.
-Germany is recognised for its high-quality education, and you can experience this at GISMA Business School, with sites based in Berlin, Hannover, Hamburg and London.
+Germany is recognised for its high-quality education, and you can experience this at Gisma University of Applied Sciences, with sites based in PotsdamBerlin and London.